RoundTable: Investigating Group Decision-Making Mechanism in Multi-Agent Collaboration: Details of Experiments

 \subsection{Recommendation System}

 Recommendation system aims to reveal unique collaborative behaviors that exchange economic does not have.
 First, there exists strong information asymmetry between agents.
 Any piece of information is not sufficient to correctly predict the rating.
 Secondly, the group decision-making in these systems encourages diverse approaches to problem-solving.
 Agents are not only consumers of information but also contributors, creating a feedback loop where the quality of recommendations improves with increased participation and collaboration.
 Lastly, the value generated in such a system is not solely based on the final recommendation but also on the process of reaching that recommendation.
 The interactions, negotiations, and information exchanges that occur along the way contribute to the overall effectiveness and satisfaction of the system.
+We show the description of the environment in Figure \ref{prompt:recom_task}.
+In the recommendation system enviroment, all agents share the same objective, but has different background dataset.
+The prompt used for an agent's objective is in Figure \ref{prompt:recom_agent_goal}.